Information-theoretic interpretation of quantum formalism: General systems

-\begin{theorem}[Fundamental theorem] Any density operator $\rho_\Lambda$ of rank $r$ and spectrum $\Sigma_\lambda=\{\lambda_i\}$ in a Hilbert space $\mathcal{H}$ is the image by a unitary channel of a conventional probability problem consisting in drawing one object among $d$ deterministic classical states ${\omega}_i\in\Omega$ subject to the contextual distribution $\Sigma_\lambda$ with $r$ non-zero masses. \end{theorem} In fact, much of this result is known since von Neumann~\cite{vonneumann1}: The only difference lies in the interpretation.
-Now, the manifold effectively represents a quite standard logical system.
-In the canonical chart, the problem is strictly classical and depicts a conventional memory space with a capacity of $N$ bits.
-Accordingly, the information $N-S(\rho_\Lambda)$ effectively stored in the memory is characterized by a genuine Shannon entropy which is simply the von Neumann entropy $S(\rho_\Lambda)$ of the density operator.
-The other charts still depict the same logical system but in other viewpoints that match particular observations, namely those described by diagonal Hermitian operators. \begin{theorem}[Information stored in the manifold] An information manifold depicts a memory space of $N$ bits.
-The information $N-S(\rho_\Lambda)$ stored in the system is characterized by the von Neumann entropy $S(\rho_\Lambda)$ of the density operator. \end{theorem}
+\begin{theorem}[Fundamental theorem] Any density operator $\rho_{\scriptscriptstyle \Lambda}$ of spectrum $\Sigma_{\scriptscriptstyle \Lambda}=\{\lambda_i\}$ in a Hilbert space $\mathcal{H}$ is the image by a unitary channel of a strictly conventional probability problem consisting in drawing one object among $d$ deterministic classical states ${\omega}_i\in\Omega$ with respect to the contextual probability distribution $\Sigma_{\scriptscriptstyle \Lambda}$. \end{theorem} \emph{Proof.} This is a trivial corollary of Theorem (\ref{fundamental0}). $\Box$ \paragraph{} In fact, much of this result is known since von Neumann~\cite{vonneumann1}.
+The only novelty lies in the interpretation at odds of the common belief: Now, from Theorem (\ref{fondamental}), \emph{a Bayesian theater represents a quite classical logical system}.
+In other words, every quantum system can always be expressed as a classical random system provided it is expressed with a relevant batch of variables.
+Entanglement is a property of the variable batch and not of the problem itself.